IGOREK3000/CT-ITMO-y2023/First_semester/Algorithms/Laboratory work/Sorting/README.md

-A-part of lab about different kind of sortings in programming.
+First part of lab about different kind of sortings in programming.